gabimarti/Demons-eye-keylogger/README.md

     * Send data to a Twitter account (to do)
     * Paste data to a Paste service/site (to do)

-# Notes
+# Final Notes
 This code has been tested, developed and designed to work in a Windows environment.
 Its purpose is only educational.

+You can be critical with my code.
+I hardly knew anything about Python before starting this project, so any constructive comment would be welcome.

+But don't be cruel. :)